Creating Flows

 Message Acknowledgment Timer |

-The maximum amount of time (in milliseconds) that can pass before an acknowledgment for Guaranteed messages received through the Flow must be sent.
+The maximum amount of time (in milliseconds) that can pass before an acknowledgment for Guaranteed messages received through the flow must be sent.
 This parameter is used in a situation where Guaranteed messages have been received, but the message acknowledgment window threshold has not been met. |

 Endpoint (JCSMP, Java RTO, C, .NET APIs) |